Box Metadata allows you to define and store custom data and associate it with files uploaded through your form.

 - In the Form Builder, go to the Settings tab.

 - Click Integrations on the left.

 - You should see Box at the top.
 Click it to start editing.

-- Click the Edit Integration button to load your Box integration settings.
+- Hover your mouse over the active integration and click the Edit Integration icon to load your Box integration settings.

-- At this point, you should automatically see the Metadata section.
-Click the Add New Field button to map the fields accordingly.
+- Scroll down in the settings to see the Metadata section.
+Click Add Field to map the fields accordingly.
 Here’s an example based on the above Metadata template:

 Field Types and Metadata Attribute Format